notwaldorf/llamas/README.md

-👉 This project is sadly deprecated, because Yahoo! killed their questions API.
+👉 This project is sadly deprecated, because Yahoo! killed their Answers API.
 This is why we can't have nice things.

 Box O'Facts
 ======